RimuTec/AspNetCore.SpaServices.Extensions/README.md

         "webpack-dev-server": "3.10.1"
       },
       "dependencies": {}
-      // other content left out for brevity
+      // other content left out for brevity, please see repository for full source code }
-    }
     ```